WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 `sudo docker run hello-world`

-- Container restart script
+## Container restart script

-  - Justification & description of what it does
-  - Where it should be on server (if someone were to use your setup)
+The script is located inside of the `WebHook/refresh.sh`.
+To get the latest version, it pulls from DockerHub, stops/deletes the existing instance, then runs a new one.

 - Setting up a `webhook` on the server